polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/simulate-network.md

 By completing this tutorial, you will accomplish the following objectives:

-- Start a blockchain node using using a predefined account.
+- Start a blockchain node using a predefined account.

 - Learn the key command-line options used to start a node.